kiran-brahma/obsidan/content/Linkedin/employee hiring.md

 If a startup shifts its focus from growth to profitability, the underlying philosophy changes.
 This shift affects how decisions are made and problems are approached going forward.

-Amid ongoing layoffs and business restructuring, it's vital to pay attention to a company's underlying philosophy.
+Amid [[big-tech-layoff|ongoing layoffs]] and business restructuring, it's vital to pay attention to a company's underlying philosophy.
 Commit only to a company that aligns with your values, as otherwise, you may find yourself searching for a new job or facing layoffs when the company encounters difficulties.